 Man does not live on bread alone.
 Capitalism’s material productivity has been matched by a desolation of spirit.
 This is not accidental: capitalism’s material success requires and rewards behaviours such as competitiveness, acquisitiveness, individualism and materialism.
 Capitalism is so successful because it is material-spiritual system that is both aggressively expansive and able to transform its environment in order to create the conditions for its own expansion.
 Just as jellyfish (unintentionally) desolate and acidify their ecosystem, making it hostile to other species and hospitable to themselves, so capitalism (unintentionally) takes over socio-economic ecosystems remaking them in its own image.

 The spiritual desolation of capitalism provides the opportunity for alternatives, but its material robustness make it hard to supersede.
 However, there is hope based on the arrival of an age of abundance and the opportunities of an information age and its costless copying.
 The latter is especially crucial as it offers a new alignment of material and spiritual productivity based on a culture of sharing, collaboration and community.
 The greatest potential obstacle is the limit of land: the ultimate rival, physical good.
 Nevertheless, there are good reasons this limitation can be resolved either technologically or politically.

 They made a desert and called it peace.
 Tacitus

 The way we live now.
 Trollope

 Consider the sweep of recorded history, the vast majority of it dominated by hunger, incurable disease and grinding poverty.
 Against this canvas, we cannot but be impressed by the incredible, transformative power of market-based, individualistic capitalism to drive improvements in our material well-being over the last two centuries.
 Improvements that have substantially eliminated huge obstacles to our collective welfare.

 Through dynamic competition, specialization, capital growth and innovation, capitalism has wrought rapid and dramatic changes in our quality of material life that now extend to almost every person on this planet.

 But!
 All those questioners from Buddha through Marx were on to something.

-At its heart, and at its most dynamic, individualistic, competitive, consumerist capitalism is fantastically materially productive but simultaneously spiritually desolate.1
+At its heart, capitalism – individualistic, competitive, consumerist capitalism – is fantastically materially productive but simultaneously spiritually desolate.1